SCPR/kpcc-data-team/data/2015-nfl-stadiums/readme.md

 Instead, I brought together information from a handful of sources:

 - John Vrooman, an economist at Vanderbilt.
-His spreadsheet on stadium construction and renovations over the past 20 years was the basis for our .csv.
+His spreadsheet on stadium construction and renovations over the past 20 years was the basis for this .csv.
-- Lat/lon data and capacity [from here](https://github.com/zief0002/EPsy-8252/blob/master/data/NFL-Meta-Data.csv)
+- Lat/lon and capacity data [from here](https://github.com/zief0002/EPsy-8252/blob/master/data/NFL-Meta-Data.csv)
-- I also calcualted the stadium costs, using Consumer Price Index data from the BLS to control for inflation in 2014 dollars.
+- I also calcualted the stadium costs, using Consumer Price Index data from the BLS to control for inflation.
+So we can compare stadium prices in 2014 dollars.

 I added another column "titular_jurisdiction", which answers the question "Do the San Francisco 49ers actually play in San Francisco?" (they don't) for each team.